-Your infant's eyesight changes rapidly in the first weeks of life.
-Here are four ways to help improve your baby's vision.
+Your baby's eyesight changes rapidly in the first weeks of life.
+Here are four ways to help develop their vision.

 In order for any of your child's individal senses to give them meaningful information about the world, they need to be linked in the brain—this is the case for getting messy.

 Your toddler's self-awareness is growing, and they may soon recognize their own face in the mirror.
 Here's how to help them begin to learn the parts of their body.

 Do you speak to your toddler in the third person?
 "Illeism" may help your toddler develop their language skills until they understand pronouns.